 43. Flip Flops or Water Shoes – If you’re going to be showering in a public facility, you probably don’t want your bare feet to be touching the floor.
 Did you bring a towel?

-44. A Roll of Quarters – If you have to use a coin operated laundry or shower you’ll need these.
+44. Coins and Bills – If your recreation area has a coin operated laundry or shower you’ll need these.

-45. Stored Music or CD’s – A lot of the places we like to camp don’t have cell service or radio stations.
+45. Offline Music Source – A lot of the places we like to camp don’t have cell service or radio stations.
 Listening to your favorite tunes in the middle of nowhere is the best.

 46. Walkie-Talkies – In areas without cell phone reception, GMRS or FRS 2-way radios can be handy to help corral wide-ranging older kids at dinnertime (unless of course they hear you – and just ignore you.)